 Investing in Where You Live in Retirement

 Life should be a celebration, and whether you choose to spend your senior years traveling to new places or continue to enjoy lifetime friendships, lasting interests and cultural events in familiar surroundings, you should aim to please yourself.

-As you consider your options for how you want to live and where you want to live post-career, keep these tips in mind:
+As you consider your options for where and how you want to live your post-career life, keep these tips in mind:

 - Seek out lifestyle options that reflect your values and your passions.